-Being healthy on the inside is crucial to making your hair thicker and fuller naturally.
+Being healthy on the inside is crucial for how to make your hair thicker and fuller naturally.

 You'll often find that when people talk about their inner health improving, one of the first things they'll notice is their hair has grown and looks healthier.

-Not only is a nutritious diet vital for thicker, fuller hair, but so is HYDRATION.
+Not only is a nutritious diet vital for growing thicker, fuller hair, but so is HYDRATION.

 Drinking water is like watering a plant when it comes to hair growth.

 If you're dehydrated, your hair is going to suffer.